Wu Li: Life

 He was ordained a priest on 1 August 1688 in Nanjing by Chinese bishop Luo Wenzao.
 His first pastoral assignment was in Shanghai.
-In 1691 he was put in charge of the religious affairs of the Jiading Catholic Church.
+In 1691, he was put in charge of the religious affairs of the Jiading Catholic Church.

-Wu Li indeed chose for himself a path of self-denial and total dedication to the new faith and to the new ministry.
+Wu Li devoted himself to the new faith and to ministry.
 Often disguised as a peasant or fisherman, he traveled for thirty years from village to village to evangelize.
-Wu Li could have become a rich and famous court painter, as had his friend Wang Hui, but he chose instead the obscurity of Jiangsu countryside to serve as an itinerant missionary priest, struggling against tremendous difficulties and with poor results.
-He was a good shepherd, in imitation of Jesus Christ, totally devoted to the spiritual welfare of peasants.
-The Chinese poetry he kept writing as a priest illustrate exceptional qualities of his tireless dedication, his faith, his joys and the moments of frustration.
+Although he had the opportunity to become a court painter, as did his friend Wang Hui, Wu Li worked in the Jiangsu countryside as an itinerant missionary priest, where he reported encountering difficulties and limited results.
+He ministered to peasants and described his work in terms of devotion to their spiritual welfare.
+The Chinese poetry he continued to write as a priest addresses themes of his faith, as well as periods of contentment and frustration.

 Wu Li in no way rejected his Chinese identity, as shown by the fact that his paintings maintained an autochthonous style, and he signed them with his Chinese name.
 The extent of Western influence in his figurative art, if any, has been discussed by scholars, with no clear consensus reached.

 Scholars, however, agree on the exceptionally important value of Wu Li's personal experience.
 Wu Li was a man of rare qualities: a fine Chinese intellectual, a remarkable artist, a Jesuit, a missionary and a priest totally devoted to his flock.

 Wu died at age 86 after serving 30 years as a priest.
 He composed many poems reflecting his own preaching career and religious feelings, which are collected in an anthology, San Yi Ji.
 His sermons from 15 August 1696 to 25 December 1697 and other religious activities were compiled by Zhao Lun, a convert in Jiading, in a book, Kou Duo (Record of Word and Deeds), the first collection of sermons by a Chinese priest.